This year, it costs about $5,000-8,500, to construct a new deck.

 Additionally, wood that is not properly treated is susceptible to rot and mold.
 You should be especially careful with Pressure Treated Wood.
 Since it is wood of the lowest quality, it will tend to warp, crack and split much faster than other types of wood.

-In addition to the material and labor costs we have already listed, you need to budget for other common materials required for successful construction of a safe and functional deck.
-Here is a quick rundown:
+You need to budget for other common materials required to construct a safe and functional deck.

 |Concrete||$75 per cubic yard.
 Typically 1-2 cubic yards are required to build an average size deck.|